Cerisy-Belle-Étoile

 Cerisy-Belle-Étoile is a commune in the Orne department in north-western France.

 Geography

-The commune is part of the area known as Norman Switzerland.
+The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets: La Monnerie, La Perrière, La Morlandière, La Vallerie, La Jehannière, Les Haies, Les Loges, La Gaumonnière, L'Abbaye de Belle Étoile, La Hagrie, Épivent, Visance and Cerisy-Belle-Étoile.

 The commune is traversed by the Noireau and Visance rivers, as well as the Fontaines stream.